Mysterious rope man mummy left behind at Bristol Bridge | Freak Lore

 With Halloween right around the corner, people sometimes leave spooky things around to get peoples attention.
-This time, someone decided to leave a wrapped up mummy, lying on the ground underneath Bristol Bridge located in England.
+This time, someone decided to leave a wrapped up mummy, sitting on the ground underneath Bristol Bridge located in England.
 This mummified masterpiece, caught the attention of the masses and equally confused as many.
 The mummy was spotted being by the banks of the harbor located here.

 The bridge itself, was built back during the 13 century and first opened back in 1768.
 This location was known for its shops and homes nearby.
 They were setup initially, as a way to pay for the upkeep and maintenance now controlled by The Bristol City Council.
 Also located here, is a chapel with a large gate, which crossed the roadway in the middle section location.